 July 3rd (2019) Concert at Glades Garden Park

 The park itself is beautiful, open only on select days and is highly recommended.
-Gates open at 5 pm for garden viewing and the music runs from 6:30 to 8 pm.
-Note: parking is limited and pets are not permitted.
+Gates opened at 5:00 pm for garden viewing and the music runs from 6:30 to 8:00 pm.
+Note: parking was limited and pets were not permitted.

 July 12th (2019) Concert at Darts Hill

-July 12th is a Friday, not a Wednesday, and on this day the free concert at Darts Hill Garden Park runs from 1:00 until 2:30 pm (instead of the usual 6:30 until 8:00 pm).
+July 12th was a Friday, not a Wednesday, and on this day the free concert at Darts Hill Garden Park ran from 1:00 until 2:30 pm (instead of the usual 6:30 until 8:00 pm).

-The live music is Folk-Roots Fusion with the band Wheat in the Barley.
-Gates open at 11 am for garden viewing and pets are not permitted.
+The live music was Folk-Roots Fusion with the band Wheat in the Barley.
+Gates opened at 11:00 am for garden viewing and pets were not permitted.

 Darts Hill is located at 1633-170th Street in South Surrey not far from White Rock.
 It’s a beautiful semi-private garden that’s open to the public only on specific days of the year.